-Real Estate Transfer: Baby Boomers Secure Generational Wealth by Transferring Property to Children
+Baby Boomers Transfer Property to Children To Secure Generational Wealth

 More From GOBankingRates

-This article originally appeared on GOBankingRates.com: Real Estate Transfer: Baby Boomers Secure Generational Wealth by Transferring Property to Children
+This article originally appeared on GOBankingRates.com: Baby Boomers Transfer Property to Children To Secure Generational Wealth